Ezra Klein: JournoList

+Charlie Kirk debate

+In September 2025, after the assassination of a right-wing commentator Charlie Kirk, Ezra Klein wrote an article titled, "Charlie Kirk Was Practicing Politics the Right Way" for the New York Times, in which he argued that Kirk's way of setting up debates in campuses is the right way of practicing politics and that "liberalism could use more of his moxie and fearlessness".
+The article was shared and praised by Fox News on their social media.

+The commentary prompted widespread reactions.
+Ta-Nehisi Coates criticized Klein for ignoring the racist and violent comments of Kirk.
+Scholars questioned Klein's definition of the "right way of politics".
+Professor Jed Forman from Simpson College wrote that Klein confused free speech with speech that is good for society.
+Professor Carrie N. Baker from Smith College wrote that Kirk's attempt to intimidate college professors from speaking out publicly about societal issues is "not practicing politics the right way.”
+Olúfẹ́mi Táíwò, assistant professor of philosophy at Georgetown University, argued Klein was "deflecting objections to the specific accuracy of this portrayal of Kirk with claims about the general appropriateness of political violence."

 Awards

 In 2010, he was named Blogger of the Year by The Week magazine and The Sidney Hillman Foundation.
 In 2011, he was named one of the 50 most powerful people in Washington, D.C., by GQ.
 His blog was also named one of the 25 best financial blogs by Time magazine in 2011.
 In 2013, Klein won the Online News Association Award for Best Online Commentary.
-He also won the American Political Science Association's Carey McWilliams Award, for "a major journalistic contribution to our understanding of politics".
+He also won the American Political Science Association's Carey McWilliams Award, for "a major journalistic contribution to our understanding of politics."
 He appeared as one of 80 men featured in Esquire's 80th anniversary issue and in a feature in T magazine.

 Personal life

 Klein is married to Annie Lowrey, an economic policy reporter at The Atlantic.
-They have two children, the first born in February 2019 and the second in fall 2021.
+They have two children, born in 2019 and 2021.
 Klein is vegan.